-Cube Steak smothered in mushroom gravy made with milk and baked until fork tender.
+Cube Steak Recipe smothered in mushroom gravy made with milk and baked until fork tender.

 Machines are used to pound it hard to tenderize it and shape the little squares, hence the name.
 Cube.

 When growing up on the farm, we raised our own cows for milk and beef.

-I am happy to buy it at the store already beaten.
-However, it needs to be cooked correctly to further tenderize it or it will still have some toughness.
+However, cube steak needs to be cooked correctly to further tenderize it or it will still have some toughness.

 Milk listed in this recipe contains an enzyme that helps tenderize meats further as they cook.

 Heat oil in a large skillet over medium heat until sizzling hot.

 Place flour in a shallow bowl or on a plate.

 Carefully place steaks into the hot oil with a spatula.

 This technique helps seal juices in the meat before baking starts in the oven.

 browned on both sides, lift steaks with a spatula and place in a

 Put flour to the skillet drippings and stir or whisk vigorously until the flour is lightly browned.

 Add and stir in the onions, spices and salt.

 Add mushrooms and juices.

 Continue to stir until the gravy comes to a boil and thickens.

 like to lift up the steaks with a spatula and let the gravy run under

 Bake in a 375F. preheated oven 45-50 minutes or until the gravy has thickened and the steaks are fork tender.

 An alternate way to plate the steaks is to spoon your mashed potatoes, rice or Orzo onto the the serving platter or plate and top it with the meat.

 Save a little extra gravy to serve as a side, if you prefer.